Leadership Results: considering an inclusive form of leadership

 The key to L-A-P is to view leadership as the collective capability pertaining to a collective entity, for example, group/team, organisation, community or nation.
 This perspective encourages individual members, even the weakest, to learn from and collaborate with each other.
 This is very relevant in today’s context of major disruptions and high velocity, where organisations are adopting matrix structures and virtual teams to decentralise and speed up decision-making to meet customer needs ahead of the competition.
 L-A-P, then, is a major source of competitive advantage.

 You might also like...
-Embracing and fostering diversity in schools
+Striking the gender balance in schools

 Look at some of the best football teams, for example.
 Yes, Lionel Messi, Luis Suarez and Sergio Aguero score goals, but not without of the efforts of the other players who create the right conditions for them.